shlomielbaz/crud-application/README.md

 This sample use entity framework for SQLITE database, the DB includes in the code, the DB file can be found in folder EA.Data/Database/database.db <br /><br />

 ### Client APP
-The client code resident in EA.Web/ClientApp/ folder.<br />
+The client code exist in folder: EA.Web/ClientApp/.<br />
 I used Angulr module's in order to take the advantage of UI lazy-loading.<br />
 I used Angular services for sharing data between components.<br />
 the "home" and and "fetch-data" is components that installed by defualt when you create new project using visual studio.<br /><br />